cstjean/ClobberingReload.jl/README.md

 > Price of house: 130
 ```

-NOTE: Parametric types cannot be _defined_  inside a `creload`ed module.
-(This is no longer an issue on Julia 0.6, see [#17618](https://github.com/JuliaLang/julia/pull/17618)).
-Using parametric types is fine.
+NOTE: Parametric types cannot be defined inside a `creload`ed module on Julia 0.5.
+This is fixed on Julia 0.6.

 ## Autoreload